 Best for: dry hands looking for a long-term fix that includes gentle exfoliation.

-You can buy Eucerin Advanced Repair Hand Cream at Amazon for around $15 for three tubes.
+You can buy a 3-pack of Eucerin Advanced Repair Hand Cream at Amazon for around $18.

 With glycerin, shea butter, squalane, and dimethicone, this Kiehl’s hand salve has many of those buzzy ingredients our experts advised us to look for in hand creams.
 It also has avocado oil for the rich emollient texture, lipids, and omega fatty acids and sesame seed oil for the quick absorption and emollient properties.
 It’s one of the more thick and rich formulas that promises to protect and repair extremely dry hands and also improve the appearance of the skin.